Understanding Nursing Home Immunity Laws Amid COVID-19

 Gross negligence might be if a caregiver or facility knew a patient needed help eating to avoid choking on his or her food, but was ignored and the patient choked to death.
 Other instances of gross negligence may include:

-- Being left for hours or days in soiled clothing
+- UTIs, bedsores and other infections from being left for hours or days in soiled clothing

 - Falls that could have been prevented